-Note that if you claim the Earned Income Tax Credit or the Additional Child Tax Credit, your refund will be delayed regardless of whether you use free tax preparation or go to a paid tax preparer.
+Note: If you claim the Earned Income Tax Credit or the Child Tax Credit, your refund will be delayed regardless of whether you use free tax preparation or go to a paid tax preparer.

 Free in-person tax filing services

-VITA and Tax-Aide are IRS-sponsored programs that provide free tax preparation for those who earn less than about $56,000.
-These programs prioritize accuracy.
+VITA and Tax-Aide are IRS-sponsored programs that provide free tax preparation for those who earn less than about $60,000.
+These programs prioritize accuracy and filing your tax return correctly.
 Free tax preparation programs have an accuracy rate of over 90 percent, the highest in the industry.
-The annual training that VITA and Tax-Aide volunteers undergo helps prevent the IRS from performing additional verification and reduces the time taxpayers spend to get tax filing mistakes corrected.
+The annual training that VITA and Tax-Aide volunteers undergo helps prevent the IRS from spending more time reviewing your return.
+This also reduces the time taxpayers spend to get tax filing mistakes corrected.

 Tax-Aide is sometimes referred to as Tax Counseling for the Elderly or TCE.
-This program, frequently run through the AARP, primarily serves seniors, although, there is no age requirement to get tax help.
-VITA offers free tax preparation for workers regardless of age.
+This program, frequently run through the AARP Foundation, primarily serves seniors, although, there is no age requirement to get tax help.
+VITA offers free tax preparation for workers of any age.

-With virtual tax service, you will submit your tax documents online.
-An IRS-certified VITA volunteer will review your documents and contact you to obtain additional information to complete your tax return.
+With virtual tax service, you will send your tax documents online through a secure platform.
+An IRS-certified VITA volunteer will review your documents and contact you for additional information to complete your tax return.
 Your tax return will be sent back to you for review before it is filed electronically with the IRS.

 Free virtual tax filing service

-Code for America, in partnership with VITA, has created a fully virtual intake process for free tax assistance.
-In light of COVID-19, Code for America’s Get Your Refund service is a free and safe alternative to prepare your tax return without the risk of in-person interaction.
+Code for America, in partnership with VITA, has created Get Your Refund, a fully virtual intake process for free tax assistance.
+This service is a free alternative to prepare your tax return if a VITA site is not in your area.